anniech1/regular-expression/rejex-gist.md

 In our case, the OR operator splits our regex into two sections, `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/`, into `[a-f0-9]{6}` and `[a-f0-9]{3})`.
 This makes it so expressions with either 6 characters or 3 characters can match the regex, as these are both accepted formats for HEX codes.

 ### Character Classes
-Character classes are
+Character classes are used to identify and match one of the characters within the brackets to the characters being searched for.

+In our example of HEX values, `[a-f0-9]` is a character class, as it

 ### Grouping and Capturing
 Grouping and capturing refers to

 ### Bracket Expressions
-Bracket expressions are
+Bracket expressions are the characters encased in the brackets of character classes.

+In this case, the bracket expressions are alphanumeric charecters.
+We see this in the `a-f0-9` sections of our regex.

 ## Author